G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Experimental Evaluation

 \subsection{Evaluating Effectiveness of G\texorpdfstring{$^2$}uardFL}

-In this subsection, we evaluate the performance of G$^2$uardFL against nine cutting-edge defenses across four distinct tasks.
-As the \emph{PGD with replacement} attack provides a superior balance between attack effectiveness and performance of the primary task, as demonstrated in Subsection~\ref{subsec:evaluate_robustness}, we use it as the backdoor attack in this subsection.
-To ascertain the peak defensive performance, we presume the client data to be independent and identically distributed.
+In this subsection, we evaluate the performance of G$^2$uardFL in comparison to nine state-of-the-art defense mechanisms across four distinct tasks.
+Considering the trade-off between attack effectiveness and primary task performance, as discussed in Subsection~\ref{subsec:evaluate_robustness}, we choose the \emph{3DFed} attack~\cite{li20233dfed} on the MNIST and CIFAR-10 datasets, while selecting the \emph{PGD with replacement} attack~\cite{wang2020attack} for the Sentiment-140 and Reddit datasets.
+Furthermore, we initially assume that client data is independently and identically distributed to assess the peak defensive performance.
 Subsequently, we demonstrate the performance of G$^2$uardFL under varying degrees of data heterogeneity in Subsection~\ref{subsec:evaluate_robustness}.
-The experimental results are presented in Table~\ref{tab:effective_result}, where the \emph{Benign setting} implies there are no backdoor attacks, and \emph{No defense} suggests that there are malicious clients present, but no defensive measures are deployed.
-We observe the following:
+The experimental results are presented in Table~\ref{tab:effective_result}, wherein \emph{Benign setting} signifies the absence of backdoor attacks, and \emph{No defense} implies the presence of malicious clients without any defensive countermeasures.
+Our observations are summarized as follows: